Code-Institute-Submissions/Pepper-and-Puddles/README.md

 # Agile Development

-- This project follow Agile principles and methodologies through assessing the Clear Value Proposition of User Stories -- These User Stories are considered in 5 steps.
+- This project follow Agile principles and methodologies through assessing the Clear Value Proposition of User Stories
+- These User Stories are considered in 5 steps.
 Stories are articulated, discussed, the acceptable solution is defined, the necessary task required is identified, and finally completion is verified.

+- Making the Reservation functionality
+- I have created a function that requests date, time, name, phone, and, email from the user.
+- On a successful submission, the user should be brought to a confirmation.html page.

 ## A) Customer Stories
 I want to be able to book a table a specific time and party size